KITcii/smart-contract-dev-support/patterns/Idioms/Token Pattern/README.md

 Developers can maintain logic expressed in smart contract code to manage data or assets without the risk of losing them.
 The data are always kept by the same smart contract.

 ## Rationale
-A new smart contract that manages the tokens (e.g., token transfers) can be deployed to the distributed ledger and access the Token Contract according to its authorization scheme.
-By doing so, no fees for token transfers from the Token Contract to another must be paid during an update, and maintenance-related functionality for such transfers does not have to be implemented.
+A new smart contract that manages the tokens (e.g., token transfers) can be deployed to the distributed ledger and access `TokenContract` according to its authorization scheme.
+By doing so, no fees for token transfers from the `TokenContract` to another must be paid during an update, and maintenance-related functionality for such transfers does not have to be implemented.

 ## Related Patterns
 [Factory Pattern](../../Design%20Patterns/Factory%20Pattern/README.md)